 Figure 2.
 Schematic of DIABOND CVD diamond-bonded conditioner.

-This process was first introduced in 2000 by Morgan Advanced Ceramics in its Diamonex® DIABOND® CVD Diamond conditioner and it remains the only conditioner that does not use metal bonding.
+This process was first introduced in 2000 by Morgan Advanced Materials in its Diamonex® DIABOND® CVD Diamond conditioner and it remains the only conditioner that does not use metal bonding.

 The key benefit of using this process in preference to conventional metal bonding is that it eliminates corrosion and abrasion that can weaken the bonding of the diamond to the substrate, resulting in crystal pullout and subsequent damage to the wafer.
 It also increases the degree of diamond crystal exposure, increasing the wear life of the conditioner and reducing replacement costs.